 U1 and U3 students will have an advising hold placed on their account on the 21st class day - so based on your hours on that day, you may receive a hold.
 That means you may have transcripts come in that change your hours, but may still have a hold.

-Mandatory Advising will begin Monday, January 30 through Wednesday, April 5.
+Mandatory Advising will begin Monday, September 11 through Wednesday, November 8.
 There will be NO Mandatory Advising once pre-registration begins - so plan accordingly.
-Once pre-registration begins, mandatory Advising holds will not be expired until the first day of Open Registration.
+Once pre-registration begins, Mandatory Advising holds will not be expired until the first day of Open Registration.

 If you cannot keep your appointment, please cancel it through the SWAN system or contact us to cancel it.
 Not showing up for a scheduled appointment can lead to being locked out of the SWAN system - https://swan.tamu.edu/EAHR